xding78/Sharing/glossary_draft.rst

 .. _P2P:

-**Peer-to-Peer** |br|
+**P2P (Peer-to-Peer)** |br|
-aka P2P, refers to decentralized interactions held between two parties or more in a highly interconnected network.
+P2P, Peer-to-Peer, refers to decentralized interactions held between two parties or more in a highly interconnected network.
 The participants involved in the peer-to-peer network can deal directly with each other via a single mediation point.

 .. _participant:

 **Participant** |br|
-is the person who is responsible for accessing the ledger, reading the records and adding them to the Blockchain.
+A participant is the person who is responsible for accessing the ledger, reading the records and adding them to the blockchain.

+.. _PBFT:

+**PBFT** |br|
+Practical Byzantine Fault Tolerance (PBFT) is an algorithm that optimizes aspects of Byzantine Fault Tolerance (BFT), in other words, protection against Byzantine faults.
+PBFT has been implemented in several modern distributed computer systems, including some blockchain platforms. |br|
+*→ See also*: `Consensus Algorithm`_

 .. _peer:

 **Peer** |br|
-is responsible for maintaining the integrity and identity of the ledger.
+A peer is responsible for maintaining the integrity and identity of the ledger.

-.. _Proof-of-Concept:
+.. _PoS:

-**PoC (Proof-of-Concept)** |br|

-.. _Proof-of-State:
+.. _Proof-of-Stake:

 **PoS (Proof-of_State)** |br|
-An alternative to the proof-of-work_ system, in which your existing stake in a cryptocurrency (the amount of that currency that you hold) is used to calculate the amount of that currency that you can mine.
+An alternative to the proof-of-work_ system, in which your existing stake in a cryptocurrency (the amount of that currency that you hold) is used to calculate the amount of that currency that you can mine. |br|
+*→ See also*: `Consensus Algorithm`_

+.. _PoW:

 .. _Proof-of-Work:

 **PoW (Proof-of-Work)** |br|
 A system that ties mining_ capability to computational power.
 Blocks must be hashed, which is in itself an easy computational process, but an additional variable is added to the hashing process to make it more difficult.
 When a block is successfully hashed, the hashing must have taken some time and computational effort.
-Thus, a hashed block is considered proof of work.
+Thus, a hashed block is considered proof of work. |br|
+*→ See also*: `Consensus Algorithm`_

 .. _Pos/Pow Hybrid:

 **PoS/Pow Hybrid** |br|
 PoS/PoW Hybrid is a combination of Proof-of-Stake (PoS) and Proof-of-Work (PoW) consensus protocols on a blockchain network.
-Blocks are validated from not only miners, but also voters (stakeholders) to form a balanced network governance.
+Blocks are validated from not only miners, but also voters (stakeholders) to form a balanced network governance. |br|
+*→ See also*: `Consensus Algorithm`_

 .. _Private Blockchain: